Armandpl/ethereum-org-website/src/content/dao/index.md

 To help this make more sense, here's a few examples of how you could use a DAO:

-- A charity – you can accept membership and donations from anyone in the world and the group can decide how they to spend donations.
+- A charity – you can accept membership and donations from anyone in the world and the group can decide how they choose to spend donations.
 - A freelancer network – you could create a network of contractors who pool their funds for office spaces and software subscriptions.
 - Ventures and grants – you could create a venture fund that pools investment capital and votes on ventures to back.
 Repaid money could later be redistributed amongst DAO-members.